The Role of Dynamic Stall in Aerofoil Shape Optimisation for Curvilinear Blade Kinematics: Methodology

 \subsection{Experiments}

-To validate the final results of the optimisation process, the baseline NACA0015 and the optimised aerofoil were tested experimentally.
+To verify the final results of the optimisation process, the baseline NACA 0015 and the optimised aerofoil were tested experimentally.
 To aid explaining the results, the flowfields were determined with particle image velocimetry (PIV).
-The study was done in the University of Southampton's recirculating water tunnel featuring a test section of $1.2\unit{\metre}\times0.9\unit{\metre}\times8\unit{\metre}$.
+The study was done in the University of Southampton's recirculating water tunnel featuring a test section of $1.2\, \unit{\metre}\times0.9\, \unit{\metre}\times8\, \unit{\metre}$.
 The tunnel was water-filled but operated without freestream flow to replicate hover conditions.

 The experiments were conducted using a modular cyclorotor rig developed and constructed at the University of Southampton (Fig. \ref{fig:experimental_setup}).
 The rig is a modular design with 1-4 detachable arms and blades.
 The setup was suspended from an ATI Delta SI-660-60 force sensor placed such that its axis was inline with the rotation axis of the rotor.
-Forces were measured first in air to determine the inertial loads that were then subtracted from measurements in water to isolate the hydrodynamics forces.
+This sensor has an uncertainty of $\pm 0.125\, \unit{\newton}$ in $x$ and $y$ force and $\pm\num{7.5e-3}\, \unit{\newton\metre}$.
+This uncertainty along with 1 standard deviation across repeated measurements is represented as a shaded area in Figure \ref{fig:forces_single_blade}.
+Forces were measured first in air to determine non-hydrodynamic loads associated with the rotating mechanism, including inertial loads due to blade pitching, off-centre mass effects, bearing/frictional losses and any mechanical imbalance.
+These phase-dependent loads were then subtracted from the corresponding measurements obtained with the rotor operating in water, isolating the hydrodynamic loads.
 A sampling frequency of 1000Hz was used to acquire the data.
 To ensure that the blade aerodynamics has reached a statistically stationary condition, forces were recorded for 120 blade-passes.
 This was experimentally found to be sufficient for 10-cycle mean forces/torques to converge.
-From measurements with a stationary rotor and using Matlab, the signal noise was determined to be $\gtrsim 5\si{\hertz}$ ($\gtrsim 12.5 f_{\text{rotation}}$).
-These frequencies were then filtered using a low-pass filter that was applied using forwards-backwards filtering, thus minimising the phase-change imparted by the filter on the data.
+From measurements both with and without rotor motion, the frequencies associated with hydrodynamic loads were identified as being below 5 \unit{\hertz} ($12.5 f_{\text{rotation}}$).
+All frequencies above this were considered noise and filtered using low-pass filter with a cutoff frequency of 5 \unit{\hertz}.
+Forwards-backwards filtering was applied to minimise the phase-distortion introduced by the filtering process.